-CHFA FirstStepsm is CHFA’s lowest-rate mortgage loan program for your customers, helping them save thousands of dollars over the life of the loan!
+CHFA FirstStepsm and CHFA FirstGenerationsm are CHFA’s lowest-rate mortgage loan programs for your customers, helping them save thousands of dollars over the life of the loan!

-Low interest rate → Additional guidelines → Pre-closing program compliance review required
+Low interest rate → Additional guidelines → Prior to closing, a program compliance review is required

-FirstStep is funded with tax-exempt bonds, which allows CHFA to charge a lower interest rate; however, bond funding requires borrowers meet additional IRS requirements.
+FirstStep and FirstGeneration are funded with tax-exempt bonds, which allows CHFA to charge a lower interest rate; however, bond funding requires borrowers meet additional IRS requirements.
 Our team of experts is on-hand, ready to help you deliver the best option for your customer by helping you meet the requirements.

 In focus door, opened to a out-of-focus home